 I went to visit it with a Peruvian woman who had immigrated to England.
 She felt so annoyed that they demanded the tourist price from her rather than the local price that she insisted that we sneak in instead.
 We did manage but only after being comically followed around for an hour or so by some locals.
 We ever so nonchalantly walked around, often circling back and forth, looking over the barbed wire fences with the guards just waiting to catch us trying to gain entrance.
 One caught up with us as we were leaving and demanded money but we just jumped in a taxi and took off.
 My suggestion is to just pay the fee and have your peace.
 One usually has to buy a combination ticket for multiple sites around Cusco, so one ends up paying one way or the other anyway.

 These women in their traditional dress were grazing their lamas at Sacsayhuaman but I think it was no coincidence that they chose such a tourist visited spot as they could always beg a few donations for having their picture taken.

-This little girl got an ice cream in the market.
+More so than anywhere I saw in Peru, ice cream seemed popular in Pisac market.
 I avoided eating ice cream in warm countries like Peru if the refrigeration might be in question since the risk of bacterial contamination is very high.
 I have rarely had stomach problems on my travels but did eat a couple of bad meals and once came down with giardia in Peru.
-There were warnings of typhoid and even cholera in some coastal areas, which I luckily never experienced.

 Lima capital of Peru